dineserve/valkyrie/README.md

 ## Usage

-Publish your menu from Fillet for Chefs on any website using Angular Elements or Web Components.
+Publish your live menu from Fillet for Chefs on any website using Angular Elements or Web Components.
+Changes you make to your menu are automatically updated on every website.

 ### Customization